Remote Login: Using Secure Remote Access for RDP Connections with an iOS Device

 Summary

-This article explains how to use the Privileged Remote Access (PRA) tool to log into an RDP session with added security.
-This article is for users who need to use RDP remote connections and have been authorized to use the PRA tool.
+This article explains how to use the Secure Remote Access application to log into an RDP session with added security.
+This article is for users who need to use RDP remote connections and have been authorized to use Secure Remote Access.

 How-To